pavuzu/technical-interview-questions/docs/dotNet.md

 ### What is the role of Async and Await?

-The *async* and *await* keywords are used in C# (and other .NET languages) to simplify asynchronous programming.
+The `async` and `await` keywords are used in C# (and other .NET languages) to simplify asynchronous programming.
 They are part of the async/await pattern, which allows you to write asynchronous code in a more readable and sequential manner, resembling synchronous code.

-The role of *async* and *await* can be summarized as follows:
+The role of `async` and `await` can be summarized as follows:

 - **async**:
-  - The *async* keyword is used to mark a method as asynchronous.
-This tells the compiler that the method may perform asynchronous operations and that it should be able to use the *await* keyword within the method.
+  - The `async` keyword is used to mark a method as asynchronous.
+This tells the compiler that the method may perform asynchronous operations and that it should be able to use the `await` keyword within the method.
-  - An async method can have a return type of *void*, *Task*, or *Task&lt;T&gt;*, depending on whether it produces a result or not.
+  - An async method can have a return type of `void`, `Task`, or `Task<T>`, depending on whether it produces a result or not.
-  - The *async* keyword allows the method to use the *await* keyword inside it.
+  - The `async` keyword allows the method to use the `await` keyword inside it.
 - **await**:
-  - The *await* keyword is used to *await* the completion of an asynchronous operation without blocking the calling thread.
+  - The `await` keyword is used to `await` the completion of an asynchronous operation without blocking the calling thread.
-  - When the *await* keyword is used on an awaitable expression (such as a *Task* or *Task&lt;T&gt;*), it allows the method to asynchronously wait for the completion of the operation and then continue executing the method.
+  - When the `await` keyword is used on an awaitable expression (such as a `Task` or `Task<T>`), it allows the method to asynchronously wait for the completion of the operation and then continue executing the method.
   - While waiting for the completion, the method is suspended, and the control is returned to the calling code or up the call stack.
-  - The *await* keyword can only be used inside an *async* method.
+  - The `await` keyword can only be used inside an `async` method.

-By using *async* and *await*, you can write asynchronous code that appears synchronous, making it easier to understand and maintain.
+By using `async` and `await`, you can write asynchronous code that appears synchronous, making it easier to understand and maintain.
 The compiler automatically transforms the code into a state machine, allowing the method to resume execution when the awaited operation completes.

-Overall, *async* and *await* play a crucial role in asynchronous programming by simplifying the syntax and control flow, making it easier to write and reason about asynchronous code without explicitly managing threads or callbacks.
+Overall, `async` and `await` play a crucial role in asynchronous programming by simplifying the syntax and control flow, making it easier to write and reason about asynchronous code without explicitly managing threads or callbacks.

 ### What are synchronous and asynchronous operations?